If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 Unlike the push-ups, you will eventually be limited by your flexibility.
 But if you can perform squats with your heels touching, then you are bad-ass.

-Another simple way to add variety and difficulty is to perform the reps slowly and pause at the bottom.
-Perform them with a 3-2-3 tempo.
+Another simple way to add variety and difficulty is to perform the reps one leg at a time.
+Set your stance wide and squat down to one side while keeping the other leg straight.

 Simple, yet effective.